 - Searles, G. J. (2020).
 Workplace communications: The basics (8th ed.).
-Boston: Pearson.
-(Purchased automatically through course fees and available in our class Blackboard under "My Textbooks.") - Other resources are provided by the instructor through Blackboard.
+Pearson.
+(Inclusive access purchased automatically through course fees and available in our class Brightspace.) - Other resources provided by the instructor through Brightspace.

 4. TECHNOLOGY REQUIREMENTS

 Technology help is available from the IVCC Student Help Desk, also located in the Academic Support Center (A-201) and available by phone at 815-224-0318.
 Also note the IVCC Student Technology Checklist for additional information about your student K-number, student ID, WebAdvisor, and other resources.